ankan2526/draw-using-turtle/README.md

 # draw-using-turtle
-This is a simple python program that draws simple figures.
+Using this program you can draw simple figures.
 Modules used in this program are: turtle, keyboard.